A Classical Model Correspondence for G-symmetric Random Tensor Networks: Computing Entanglement Entropy with G-Symmetry

-\begin{proof} To begin, we start with the same random tensor network construction as before but attempt to constrain our quantum state to one where local tensors are $G$-symmetric.
-We impose the desired symmetry constraint by restricting the random tensors to symmetric subspaces.
-To do this we first introduce our symmetric subspace projector,

-We can then project the states living on each vertex onto the symmetric subspace using this projector to obtain a slightly modified expression for the numerator of the entropy, $Z_1$, from the previous calculation.
-We will do this on a uniform square lattice ($n_x = 4, \forall x$) for simplicity, but the formalism extends to any random PEPS tensor network in terms of operators acting upon virtual subspaces in each edge.

-Here we do not have the adjoint of the projector on the right side of the average as it commutes through the average.
-This average is done in the same way as before, leaving us again with an expression which no longer contains randomized vectors,

-From here our we wish to make the same attempt at a calculation we did in the previous section with the hopes that the added projector will not introduce many difficulties.
-First, we'll introduce the same Ising variable as before which allows us to write

-where eq. (\ref{eq:9}) still applies.
-Since $\Psym_x$ acts only upon the virtual indices of a tensor,we can write the expression inside the trace again as a tensor product of operators acting independently on the virtual and physical Hilbert spaces,

-This first trace is identical to the previous case, so eq. (\ref{eq:14}) still applies.
-The second trace, however, is complicated by additional terms coming from the symmetric subspace projector.
-In order to break apart the second trace as a trace over individual edges in the tensor network, we first need to look at the projector we have introduced.
+The second trace, however, is somewhat more involved as a result of the terms coming from the symmetric subspace projector.
+To make this more manageable, we will break apart the trace as a trace over individual edges in the tensor network.
+To do so, we first need to look at the projector we have introduced.
 This operator consists of unitaries which are independently applied to the virtual Hilbert spaces surrounding a particular vertex.
 As such, we can split the tensor product of all such operators into operators acting upon both copies of a given virtual Hilbert space.
 Thus,

-Essentially, what we have done is written our product of projectors and conditional swaps as a product of operators acting upon Hilbert spaces associated with a particular edge in the tensor network and its copy.
+Essentially, what we have done is written our product of projectors and conditional swaps as a product of operators acting upon Hilbert spaces associated with a particular edge in the tensor network and its copy (the primed variables).
 This includes the unitary representation on each virtual Hilbert spaces as well as the swaps applied.
 We have rewritten the sum as a sum over four independent group elements chosen from $G$ to specify that we have all terms where each virtual subspace in an edge and its copy may have a different group element attached to it.
 The $N$ in the prefactor is simply the number of vertices in our tensor network, coming from a subspace projector being applied to each vertex.

 We can write this expression a little more compactly in terms of the trace we wish to compute, leaving

 where the argument of the trace we wish to compute is

 The conditional swap operators here work in the same way as before, either flipping the spaces connected by maximally entangled states or not.
 We can thus combine this into one swap operator acting on either the $xx'$ subspaces or the $yy'$ subspaces conditioned by $s_x$ and $s_y$,